solenya-group/solenya/README.md

 # Pickle?

-Pickle is the web framework for you if you like **conceptual simplicity**.
+Pickle is the web framework for you if you like **conceptual simplicity**, whether you're writing small or big web apps.

+The core of a pickle application consists of a serializable tree of objects representing application state, where any update to an object triggers a portion of that tree to be translated to a virtual DOM tree, that then patches the real DOM.

+Writing web applications can quickly get very complicated.
+This is how pickle makes it simple:

 | What | Simple Way | Complicated Way | Notes |
 |-|-|-|-|